 1. Amber’s food wraps

 Second, the aboriginal art designs are beautiful and you can trace back their origin.
-Finally, it is an Australian made gift that comes from an Aboriginal-owned company.
+Finally, it is an Australian-made gift that comes from an Aboriginal-owned company.
 Find out more here

 2. Bush remedies

 For example, Bush Balm products are made from wild-harvested medicinal plants by a social enterprise.
 We’ve brought products from Bush Balm back home as gifts before and, although I cannot promise it solves arthritis, the gift was very appreciated.
+We even got an order for our next visit.
+You can find some of their products at the Biome stores in Brisbane.

 Alperstein Designs sell hand creams and lip balms with some famous Australian smells.